kailash-manasarovar/statement/docs/crimes/protagonists/winston-may-and-nikki.md

 - Or, the Soho women know the fathers prior to scouting the daughters.
 - Who knows.
 - They're so lost in their hellscape, nothing would surprise me.

+## Once a victim, always a target

+- Criminal porn-gangs know that anyone experiencing sexual violence and remained unhealed from it has no personal boundaries; that's what they phish for online.
+- Is this why I remained on the database from 1989, as it were, and then when I got rich...
+- Winston May did call my home one time in the 90s.